flatironinstitute/kachery-cloud/README.md

 ## Overview

 Kachery-cloud is a network designed for scientists to share files between lab computers and between workstations and [web browsers](https://github.com/flatironinstitute/figurl).
 Access to the network is granted through registered Python clients and web applications that [store and access files](doc/store_load_data.md) and [data objects](doc/store_load_data.md).
 Kachery URIs are essentially content hashes, and in this way, Kachery forms a [content-addressable storage database](./doc/content_addressable_storage.md).
-While a primary purpose of kachery-cloud primarily is to support [figurl](https://github.com/flatironinstitute/figurl) in the browser, it can also be incorporated into scientific workflows in other ways to enhance reproducibility and dissemination.
+While a primary purpose of kachery-cloud is to support [figurl](https://github.com/flatironinstitute/figurl) in the browser, it can also be incorporated into scientific workflows in other ways to enhance reproducibility and dissemination.

 ## Installation and setup